razroo/codemorph/README.md

 Codemorph is an extensible, easy to understand, easy to contribute, easy to use **Codemod** library.
 Codemorph-dazzle your codebase like you've never before.

+# Important Note ⚠️

+Being that Codemorph makes use of many system-based code modifiers, even though this library is built using ESM, we find that it affects the initial bundle size for FE application.

+We highly recommend using this in either system applications or backend applications.
+However, FE applications using this library will experience optimization bailouts.
+It is therefore not recommended that this library is used with production-grade FE applications.

 # How to Install Codemorph

 ```